-2.2 Hybrid through combining key establishment schemes (Solutions #3, #7, #8, #10, and )
+2.2 Hybrid through combining key establishment schemes (Solutions #3, #7, #8, #10, and #12)

-The main principle in all the solutions in this category is to combine two KEMS — one PQ and one classical.
-While sending the SUCI to the network, the UE includes necessary cryptographic materials involved with both KEMS, i.e, no additional message is required.
-All the solutions choose ML-KEM-768 as the PQ KEM.
+The main principle in all the solutions in this category is to combine two KEMs — one PQ and one classical.
+While sending the SUCI to the network, the UE includes necessary cryptographic materials involved with both KEMs, i.e, no additional message is required.
+However, unlike other solutions, Solution #12 uses two separate public key identifiers — one for traditional and one for PQC.
+All the solutions, except Solution #12, choose ML-KEM-768 as the PQ KEM.
 Solution #7 and #8 propose to use X25519, which is an ECDH function, as the classical KEM.
 Solution #10 uses both X25519 and secp256r1, which are also ECDH, as examples.
 Solution #3 proposes to use an ECDH but does not propose any explicit curve.
+Solution #12 uses AEAD and does not present any specific examples of algorithm names.

-The main difference between solutions in this category is about how to combine keys generated by the two KEMs to derive a single shared secret to be used in encryption and integrity protection.
+The main difference between solutions in this category is about how to combine keys generated by the two KEMs to derive a single shared secret to be used in encryption and integrity protection, and whether to use an AEAD algorithm.
 Solution #7 and #8 propose to use a key combiner that preserves IND-CCA security while Solution #3 and #8 do not make any such explicit requirement.

-NOTE: NIST SP 800-227 encourages the use of key combiners which preserve IND-CCA security in the sense that the key combiner provides IND-CCA security as long as at least one of the components KEMs is IND-CCA secure
+NOTE: NIST SP 800-227 encourages the use of key combiners which preserve IND-CCA security in the sense that the key combiner provides IND-CCA security as long as at least one of the components KEMs is IND-CCA secure.
+The EU roadmap, titled A Coordinated Implementation Roadmap for the Transition to Post-Quantum Cryptography, defines a hybrid solution as a combination where the security is as high as the higher of the ingredients.
+This implies that hybrids with ML-KEM must provide IND-CCA.

 Solution #3, #7, and #8 use a key combiner to produce both the encryption and integrity protection keys.
 However, solution 10 uses a key combiner to first produce a hybrid shared key and then pass the hybrid shared key through a KDF to generate an encryption key and an integrity protection key.